daveebbelaar/python-whatsapp-bot/README.md

-# Building an AI WhatsApp Bot with Python
+# Build AI WhatsApp Bots with Pure Python

 This guide will walk you through the process of creating a WhatsApp bot using the Meta (formerly Facebook) Cloud API.
 We'll also integrate webhook events to receive messages in real-time.